yasserhussain1110/sona-sarovar-trust/README.md

 ## Contributing

-Contributions are welcome
+Contributions are welcome.
-See [Contributing](CONTRIBUTING.md) to get started
+See [Contributing](CONTRIBUTING.md) to get started.

 ## Project Details